tawmae/tawmae.github.io/video_game_quiz.md

 > 2. `<int>` `%correctGuesses%`: the amount of correct guesses a user had (e.g. `5`)
 > 3. `<double>` `%correctGuessesPercentage%`: the percentage share of correct guesses (e.g. 10 total rounds, 4 correct guesses, so `40(%)`)
 >
-> For example you can distribute 500 extra currency points if a user guessed more than 50% of the total movies/shows.
+> For example you can distribute 500 extra currency points if a user guessed more than 50% of the total video games.

 ---